Rae-Kwon/cra-template-jsx/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a Create React App template with jsx extension and enzyme testing enabled [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts